abenkoula71/indian-food-react/README.md

 Your app is read to beu.ae-rc-adodeplyment) forme **Note: ths is  -wayopeati.
 Oneycofguiochoce, youcan `jec` at ay time. his command will remove thesingle build dependency from your projec
-Istead, it ill copal thecfiuainfilean teransitivedepeecie (webpak, Babel,ESL int,et right intyur prot oou h full control over them.
+Istead, it ill copal thecfiuainfilean teransitivedepeecie (webpak, Babel,ESL int,et right intyur prot oo h full control over them.
 All fthe cads excet `eet wil still wrk, but they ill pont to the cpied scrps so y cntwak the.
 At s po